bindas1/bindas1/README.md

 ![gitartwork](gitartwork.svg)

-- 🔭 I’m currently working on my master thesis on batch detection in object-centric event data
+- 🔭 I’m currently working on geospatial analytics
 - 🌱 I have experience in applying large language models in process mining with Streamlit
 - ⚡ I love sports, especially football, volleyball, snowboarding, climbing, and dancing! 👯
 - 🎹 Fun fact: I graduated from a first degree music school and play piano